In this article:

 Deploying Instances from Deployment Policies

 Virtual machines get deployed on clusters.
 If Cloud Application Manager doesn't have enough information to deploy a cluster, the cluster will not be available as a deployment option for the Policy Boxes.
 In that case, Cloud Application Manager displays an alert in the provider activity logs as follows.

 Once the Box deploys, Cloud Application Manager shows the traces of what is happening with the provider.
 At the end of the process it displays a script that has to be executed manually on the newly created Virtual Machine to complete the ALM agent installation.

 Credentials for the Virtual Machine are sent via email which contains the necessary privileges to install the Cloud Application Manager agent using the script shown above.

 To run this script, the user needs access to the new Virtual Machines.
-This task, as in the creation of the account, needs to be done by CenturyLink DCC.
+This task, as in the creation of the account, needs to be done by Lumen DCC.